Ball Polygraph is the oldest private polygraph firm in the Greater Seattle area. Established is 1974 by Dewey Gillespie, Ball

 established a reputation of honesty and accuracy which is above reproach and without peer.

 reputation is known throughout Washington State.
-Contact the Washington Association of Criminal Defense Lawyers, Ball &
+Contact the Washington Association of Criminal Defense Lawyers, Terry Ball

-Gillespie Polygraph is an associate member.
-Our reputation is also known among police and government agencies from Bellingham
+Polygraph is an associate member.
+Our reputation is also known among police and government agencies from Bellingham to Vancouver.

 At your request, should your client pass his polygraph examination we will make